 Puppies and kittens are different from adult dogs and cats, and so their nutritional needs are very different.
 Some commercial puppy or kitten foods may be suitable for your pet, as it is extremely difficult to achieve the correct balance of calories, vitamins and minerals in a homemade diet.

 Raw meat and fish can be a source of Salmonella and E. coli infection and therefore feeding these to your puppy or kitten is not recommended.
 Dried food may help reduce tartar accumulation on the teeth, is easy to feed the correct amount, can be used in activity feeders and is often less expensive than wet.
-Royal Canin diets, which we recommend, also helps to prevent urinary tract problems which can be encountered with
+Hills Pet Nutrition diets, which we recommend, also helps to prevent urinary tract problems which can be encountered with

 some other dried foods.